billba/prague/README.md

 type Transform<ARGS extends any[], RESULT | undefined> = (...args: ARGS) => Observable<RESULT | undefined>;
 ```

-A Transform returns an Observable of either:
+A Transform returns an `Observable` of either:
-* `undefined`, meaning no transformation occurred (i.e. the rule did not fire)
+* `undefined`, meaning no transformation occurred (i.e. the rule was not satisfied), or
 * a subclass of the abstract base class `Result`

 ### `Result`

-The following Result subclasses are built in, but you can provide your own:
+The following `Result` subclasses are built in, but you can provide your own:
+* `Match<VALUE>` - a value
 * `Action` - a function to execute at a future time
-    * `Match<VALUE>` - a value
 * `ActionReference` - a serializable reference to a function to execute at a future time
-    * `Multiple` - an array of Results (typically the result of a tie) to be disambiguated
+* `Multiple` - an array of `Result`s (typically the result of a tie) to be disambiguated

 ### `from`

-The `from` function allows you to write Tranforms more simply, by returning a value instead a `Match`, a function instead of an `Action`, or a Promise or a synchronous result instead of an Observable:
+The `from` function allows you to write Tranforms more simply, by returning a value instead a `Match`, a function instead of an `Action`, or a `Promise` or a synchronous result instead of an Observable:

 ```ts
 const repeat = from((a: string) => a.repeat(5))